Day-OS/VisualAnimatedFormat/README.md

-# Visual Template Nicely Compressed - Reader/Writer LIB
+# Visual Tiles Nicely Compacted - Reader/Writer LIB
 ## WORK IN PROGRESS
 C++ Library for a created file format (primarily) for my Monitor project.
 Yes, I know it is a strange name.